 To change things up , you could add another day of walking (changing your exercise Frequency), walk faster or add some running (changing the Intensity), walk for a longer period of time (changing the Time) or try something different like swimming or cycling (changing the Type).

-30 minutes or more of Moderate-intensity PHYSICAL ACTIVITY is preferable on MOST days of the week for health related benefits.
+Thirty minutes or more of moderate-intensity physical activity is preferable on MOST days of the week for health-related benefits.

-For those exercising at a lower intensity, exercising more than 3 days per week may be needed to achieve the caloric expenditure associated with weight loss and fitness goals.
+For those exercising at a lower intensity, exercising more than three days per week may be needed to achieve the caloric expenditure associated with weight loss and fitness goals.

-NOTE: Vigorous training is not recommended 7 days per week.
-Including “light days” can reduce risk of injury and aid in adherence.
+Note: Vigorous training is not recommended seven days per week.
+Including “light days” can reduce your risk of injury and aid in adherence.

 10 minutes of exercise = 100 kcal, thus 30 minutes = 300 kcal; 60 minutes = 600 kcal